Ashtanga and Injuries. About Teacher Responsibility

 The “meaning” of pain and injuries in Ashtanga

-Let’s put it up front: No injury has any benefit, ever.
-Injuries are nothing but the proof of a mistake, that we did NOT practice Yoga yet.
+You may have been heard that injuries are inevitable, depend on the moon cycle of to have some obscure benefits.
+Nothing of that is true.
+Injuries are just the proof of avoidable mistakes (unless one has an accident).
 Yoga is the method of transforming our habits BEFORE we get injured.
 It’s the method of overcoming the root causes of all suffering, physically and mentally.
-This is obvious.

-There is not doubt that Yoga teachers must not cause harm to anyone and that includes our students.
-As teachers, it’s our responsibility if students get injured because they trusted us.
-Therefore we must know the patterns which lead to injuries.
-We must know how to read “discomforts” as clear warning signs that an injuries is arriving which must be avoided.
-We must be able to convince our students to learn listening to their inner guru and to change harmful patterns before they become an injury.
+It’s crucial for teachers to be able to to read their students’ practice and understand “discomforts” as warning signs of approaching injuries.
+We must teach practitioners to learn listening to their inner voice and to change harmful patterns before they become an injury.
 It may not be an easy task.
 The ego striving for achievement is very powerful, even in Yoga practice.
-Also, injuries often times build up slowly and practitioners don’t even notice that for most of the time on the other side.
+Also, injuries often times build up slowly and practitioners don’t notice or ignore signs for weeks or months.
 But seeing this and helping to avoid future injuries is exactly what true Yoga teachers do.
 Rather than looking away and blaming the student when it happens.

-Many regular Ashtanga practitioners arrive at Ashtanga Yoga Berlin with all sorts of injuries or at least “discomforts” from the practice (knees, back etc.).
+Many regular Ashtanga practitioners arrive at Ashtanga Yoga Berlin with typical patterns of injuries or at least “discomforts” from the practice (knees, back etc.).
 Some also suffer from mental injuries from exploitative teacher personalities, but that is a different story.
-Injuries are not because of “shit happens”.
-They are result of a massive and often systematic lack of responsibility.
-This is especially a problem of the so-called “orthodox” Ashtanga, because a fundamental misinterpretation of tradition allows teachers to delegate all individual responsibility to an anonymous “lineage” no matter how obviously they fail.
-The results are either good (then the teacher is happily taking responsibility) or it’s the student’s fault (you always find flaws in serving an orthodox system properly enough).
+Injuries don’t arise because of “shit happens”.
+They are the result of an often systematic lack of responsibility.
+This is especially a problem of the so-called “orthodox” Ashtanga, because a fundamental misinterpretation of tradition allows teachers to delegate individual responsibility to an anonymous “lineage”.
+Whatever is declared to be orthodox or done as “xyz said” cannot be incorrect, no matter how harmful it turns out to be.
+In such toxic environments the results are either not harming yet (then the teacher happily takes the praise).
+Otherwise it’s bad luck or even the student’s fault.
+Why would the teacher take responsibility in such a system?

 I have heard ridiculous justifications for injuries.
 This is shameful.
 Whenever a student gets injured, it’s the fault of the teacher.
-Can I as teacher prevent all injuries?
+Can any teacher prevent all injuries?
 Of course not.
 But it’s our duty to prevent the avoidable ones and these are 99% of all common injuries in Yoga.

 The role of injuries – misunderstood

 The reason for writing this article is that I recently read a book on Yoga injuries which gave me lots of grey hair.
-The teacher is avery nice person and a respected teacher.
+The teacher is a nice person and respected teacher.
 But his mindset shows exactly all the patterns of irresponsibility that explain the high level of injuries in Ashtanga.
-Hereby I sum up some of these generic misconceptions:
+Hereby I sum up some of his often copied misconceptions:

 “Ashtanga injuries take long to heal” – NO!